Cliveden: Clock Tower

-The nearby 100-foot (30m) clock tower was added in 1861 and is the work of the architect Henry Clutton.
-As a functioning water tower it still provides water for the house today.
-It is rendered in Roman cement like the rest of the house, and features four clock faces framed by gilded surrounds and a half open staircase on its north side.
+The nearby 100-foot (30 m) clock tower was added in 1861 and is the work of the architect Henry Clutton.
+As a functioning water tower, it still provides water for the house today.
+It is rendered in Roman cement like the rest of the house, and it features four clock faces framed by gilded surrounds and a half-open staircase on its north side.
 It was described by the architectural critic Nikolaus Pevsner as "the epitome of Victorian flamboyance and assertiveness."

 The tower is topped with a modern reproduction of Augustin Dumont's 19th-century winged male figure Le Génie de la Liberté (the Spirit of Liberty).
 The original is atop the July Column in the Place de la Bastille, Paris.
 This replaces two earlier versions, the first having fallen from the tower during a storm in the 1950s.
 The new statue is made of bronze and was created using Dumont's original mould from the 1860s found in a museum in Semur-en-Auxois, France.
-It measures 2.2 m in height, is covered in two layers of 23.5 carat gold leaf and cost a total of £68,000.
+It measures 2.2 metres (7'3") in height, is covered in two layers of 23.5 carat gold leaf and cost a total of £68,000.
 It is an allegorical sculpture which holds the torch of civilization in its right hand and the broken chain of slavery in its left.
-It was affixed to the tower in spring 2012.
+It was affixed to the tower in the spring of 2012.